St. Petersburg Estate Planning For Minor Children & Young Adults

 - Letters to your long-term and short-term guardians letting them know what to do if called upon.

-- Medical Powers of Attorney for your minor children so the next time they travel without you or you travel without them, you know they will receive the medical care they need.
+- Powers of Attorney and Designation of Health Care Surrogate for your minor children so the next time they travel without you or you travel without them, you know they will receive the medical care they need.

 Estate Planning for Young Adults